Bariloche, Argentina | Gringo’s Travel Guide

 While the city offers tons of tours and fun stuff, this is one *must* when talking things to do in Bariloche.
 Seriously, the views here are absolutely amazing.

 But you need to get here early in the day.
 If you don’t, you’ll find the viewpoints more than crowded…which is never fun.
-The taxi from Bariloche is about 20-30 minutes depending.
+The taxi from Bariloche is about 20-30+ minutes depending on traffic and road conditions.

 Hike Refugio Fray